Tommy Chase: Manukau and Auckland (1938)

 It was reported Chase would once again be playing for Manukau in 1938, along with his brother Rangi.
 His season began in a preseason game for Manukau against a South Auckland XIII (Waikato) side at Waikaraka Park in Onehunga where Manukau was based.
 Manukau won 32-6 with Chase scoring a try and converting four of their eight tries.
 They then played Ponsonby in a preseason game on April 2 which Manukau won 19-11.
 Chase kicked a conversion, three penalties, and a drop goal and “gave a good exhibition at fullback”.
 The Herald wrote that “a feature of the game was the brilliant play of T. Chase… his tricky running often eluded the defence and he rarely failed to start the backs in passing movements.
 Chase kicked some fine goals, and near the end of the game dropped a magnificent field goal”.

-In round 1 of the championship Manukau lost 19-8 to Newton.
+In round 1 of the championship, Manukau lost 19-8 to Newton.
 Chase scored one of their tries and kicked a conversion.
-For his try he “sidestepped his way through to score a brilliant try” and was “the best back” for Manukau.
-His brother Rangi was playing his first game of the year but got injured early in the game.
+For his try he sidestepped his way through to score and was “the best back” for Manukau.
+His brother Rangi was playing his first game of the year, but got injured early.
 Chase scored two more tries in a 26-21 round 2 win over North Shore.
-He and Hemi “were responsible for several brilliant runs in the second half…”.
-Chase also “stood out for some clever work in defence, but on several occasions he held on when R Wilson had a good chance of scoring”.
+He and Hemi “were responsible for several runs in the second half."
+Chase also “stood out for some work in defence, but on several occasions he held on when R Wilson had a good chance of scoring”.
 He was on the wing for their next match against Marist which they won 18-4.
 He and Wilson on the opposite wing “showed fine enterprise”.
-And he was “the pick of the wing threequarters, doing a lot of useful work”.
-Then in a 17-9 win over Mount Albert in round 5 where Tommy and Rangi “teamed well”.
+And he was “the pick of the wing three-quarters, doing a lot of useful work”.
+Then in a 17-9 win over Mount Albert in round 5, Tommy and Rangi “teamed well”.
 Manukau had another win, 18-16 over Richmond on May 14 with Chase on the wing being “prominent in some nice attacking moves”.